Why Does Coffee Taste Bad After A Couple Hours?

 Additionally, some medical conditions like sinus infections or allergies can also affect our sense of smell, which in turn affects how things taste to us.
 If you think an illness might be to blame for your loss of interest in coffee, talk to your doctor about possible solutions.

-See also Can I Drink Black Coffee With High Cholesterol?
+See also Can I Drink Coffee After Taking Thyroid Medication?

 No matter what the reason is behind your sudden change in opinion about coffee, there’s no need to despair – there are plenty of other delicious beverages out there waiting for you to discover them!